Qv2ray/qv2ray.github.io/docs/en/manual.md

 Set how Qv2ray looks and feels.

 - **Recent Jumplist**: Set the number of recently used connections displayed in the notification icon right-click menu-recent connections list.
-- **Maximum log lines**: Set the upper limit of the number of log records in the **Log** pane on the right side of the Qv2ray main interface.
+- **Maximum Log Lines**: Set the upper limit of the number of log records in the **Log** pane on the right side of the Qv2ray main interface.
 After the set value is exceeded, the older logs will be purged automatically.
 - **Others**: Set up as you like~🤐

 ### Behavior